TERMS & CONDITIONS

 11. Indemnification.
 Buyer shall defend and hold harmless Seller, its directors, officers, employees, agents and subsidiaries from and against any losses, claims, damages, judgments, liabilities, and expenses (including reasonable counsel fees and expenses) resulting from Buyer’s failure to perform or observe any of its covenants or obligations hereunder.

-12. Tooling.
+12. Tooling fixtures and parts on hold hereafter referred to as tooling.
 With the exception of tooling produced from ’Kirksite’ material, any tooling, to include but not limited to, patterns, dies, jibs, molds, fixtures, etc., furnished to Seller, or paid for by Buyer, shall remain the property of Buyer and be subject to removal by Buyer upon completion or termination of this order.
 Such tooling shall not be used to manufacture goods or provide services to any other party.
 Such tooling shall be maintained and/or stored at the supplier’s facility or storage facility of their selection in such a manner as to guarantee that all proprietary designs and functions will be protected.
 Seller shall bear the risk of loss of or damage to Buyer owned tooling.
 Unless Buyer retrieves its tooling or enters into a written storage agreement with Seller, its tooling will be considered abandoned and the tooling will be disposed of after one year of inactivity.Tools produced from ’Kirksite’ material remain the property of Seller.
 If Buyer desires to purchase ’Kirksite’ tooling after placing an order, the price will be determined by multiplying the weight of the ’Kirksite’ tool by the market price of ’Kirksite’ at that time.

 13. Tooling Price Adjustment.
 If a quotation issued by Seller provides a price for tooling based upon a projected number of prototype parts and/or light manufactured parts, Seller reserves the right, but not the obligation, to adjust the price of the tooling in the event that more than or less than the number of prototype parts and/or light manufactured parts are ultimately ordered by Buyer; Buyer shall promptly tender payment to Seller for any difference resulting from such price adjustment.